Copywriting Secrets for Writers

 Plus so much more.
 At the end of this crash course, you will understand the time-tested principles of copywriting and why they’re so universally effective.
 You’ll also feel comfortable implementing these techniques in your own marketing efforts, from emails to queries, social-media posts and beyond.

 Who should take this class

-This presentation is useful for both newer and more experienced writers, and the information is applicable across all genres, though it will be most relevant to writers who have completed manuscripts, proposals and/or pitches they’re hoping to sell ASAP.
+This presentation is useful for both newer and more experienced writers, and the information is applicable across all genres, though it will be most relevant to writers who have completed articles, proposals and/or pitches they’re hoping to send out ASAP.
 The course can help if you:

 - Feel reluctant or uncomfortable in the literary marketplace